Quiet-Joker/Avatar-XBM-Material-Viewer-WIP-/README.md

 3. Add RGBA texture support.
 (Currently it has some issue since i didn't tell the AI to add RGBA support.

 This script is **SUPER WIP**.
-Some tetxures might not display at all, i still need to find the issue/cause of that.
+Some textures might not display at all, i still need to find the issue/cause of that.

 Use:
 1. Place the script where you have the xbm files at, it can be in "_materials" or in another folder where you can place xbm files one by one.